santiagosayshey/DigiBrain/Content/Projects/Dictionarry/home.md

 ## Motivation

 Navigating the world of **niche quality terms** like "Remux", or "HEVC" or "Dolby Vision" can be quite daunting when all you want to do is setup a media server to watch some content.
-If often **feels like you need a masters in audio / video just to grab the latest blockbuster.** Dictionarry aims not to answer these questions, but **abstract them into more approachable ones** that don't require extensive knowledge or experience.
+If often **feels like you need a masters in audio / video just to grab the latest blockbuster.** Dictionarry aims not to explain these concepts in detail, but **abstract them into more approachable ideas** that don't require extensive knowledge or experience.

-## How?
+### How?

 Dictionarry leverages two key features of Radarr and Sonarr to simplify media automation: